 We all love nothing more than a good wedding.
 Lots of fun, laughter, new people to meet and a day full of beautiful dresses, hats, delicious food and wine in stunning surroundings with lots of additional touches, the cake, favours, gift table, flowers…the list goes on…

-Recently I did the WedCraft event at Lincolnshire Showground and ran through several ideas in my decorating seminars and covered everything from DIY projects, table plans, bunting and even dressing the very important toilets!
+Recently I did the WedCraft event at Lincolnshire Showground and ran through several ideas in my decorating seminars which I took ideas from Just DIY Decor, and covered everything from DIY projects, table plans, bunting and even dressing the very important toilets!

 Vintage milk bottles are wonderful for a few stem of flowers tied with raffia or pretty ribbons.
 They can also be used for sweets and cocktails if you want the vintage twist.